The lightweight champion and youth pastor from Tulare, Calif., says he’s able to reach people who wouldn’t visit a church

 Sunderland wasn’t reluctant to let Kindell climb back into the ring.
 He encouraged him.
 “He said go for it,” said Kindell, who Sunderland hired as youth pastor in 1997.
 “I’ve got one of the greatest pastors around.”

 Kindell isn’t the first one to go from pulpit to pugilist.
-George Foreman, former world heavyweight champion, is a pastor and is now talking about boxing again.
+Former world heavyweight champion George Foreman is a pastor and is now talking about boxing again.
 “I listen to George, and the effectiveness he’s had for the gospel is tremendous,” Sunderland said.

 As with Foreman, Kindell doesn’t consider boxing the priority in his life.
 He sees the sport as an opportunity to knock on the door of someone’s life.
 “James has a lot of passion,” Sunderland said.
 “He has a lot of passion about life in general.
 So his boxing is seen as a way of building relationships.”

 Sunderland said he understands concerns about the image of a pastor trying to deck someone.
 “The only question people have is they think boxing is brutal,” he said.
 “But it’s a contact sport, no different than hockey or football.”

 Kindell said he doesn’t box out of anger.
 He called boxing “an art,” saying it’s a sport of strategy.
 But Kindell admits he looks for the knockout.
 “I’m a puncher as opposed to a boxer,” Kindell said.
 “I’m a heavy hitter.”

 With his fists as well as his words.